 The performance data quoted represent past performance and cannot guarantee comparable future results; current performance may be lower or higher.
 Please contact your variable product issuer or financial adviser for the most recent month-end variable product performance.
 Performance figures reflect Fund expenses, reinvested distributions and changes in net asset value.
-Investment return and principal value will fluctuate so that you may have a gain or loss when you sell shares.
+Performance figures do not reflect deduction of taxes a shareholder would pay on Fund distributions or sale of Fund shares.
+Investment return and principal value will fluctuate so that you may have a gain or loss when vou sell shares.

-The net annual Fund operating expense ratio set forth in the most recent Fund prospectus as of the date of this report for Series I and Series II shares was 0.80% and 1.05%, respectively.
-The total annual Fund operating expense ratio set forth in the most recent Fund prospectus as of the date of this report for Series I and Series II shares was 0.81% and 1.06%, respectively.
+The total annual Fund operating expense ratio set forth in the most recent Fund prospectus as of the date of this report for Series I and Series II shares was 1.01% and 1.26%, respectively.
 The expense ratios presented above may vary from the expense ratios presented in other sections of this report that are based on expenses incurred during the period covered by this report.

 Invesco V.I.
-Core Equity Fund, a series portfolio of AIM Variable Insurance Funds (Invesco Variable Insurance Funds), is currently offered through insurance companies issuing variable products.
+Value Opportunities Fund, a series portfolio of AIM Variable Insurance Funds (Invesco Variable Insurance Funds), is currently offered through insurance companies issuing variable products.
 You cannot purchase shares of the Fund directly.
 Performance figures given represent the Fund and are not intended to reflect actual variable product values.
 They do not reflect sales charges, expenses and fees assessed in connection with a variable product.
 Sales charges, expenses and fees, which are determined by the variable product issuers, will vary and will lower the total return.